doublexminus/docker-fhem/README.md

-Image forked from mkunzmann/docker-fhem

 # Docker Container for FHEM

-Docker image for FHEM based on Debian Jessie
+Docker image for FHEM based on Alpine-Linux

 Run Directly: